 • Done.
 Bunny now pulls all html, images, scripts and css from your Ghost blog.

-• Create a CNAME sub-domain in your DNS admin panel, such as cdn.mysite.com and point this to Bunny's Zone name myblog.b-cdn.net
+• Create a CNAME sub-domain in your DNS admin panel, such as cdn.mysite.com and point this to Bunny's Zone name mysite.b-cdn.net

-• Wait for DNS-propagation of this CNAME and have Bunny create a SSL cert for this subdomain.
+• Wait for DNS-propagation of this CNAME and have Bunny create a SSL cert for cdn.mysite.com in the admin panel.

 • Verify that images from your Ghost blog are available on Bunny CDN